sveltejs/language-tools/README.md

 pnpm test
 ```

-For tricker issues, you can run the tests with a debugger in VSCode by setting a breakpoint (or adding `debugger` in the code) and launching the task: "Run tests with debugger".
+For trickier issues, you can run the tests with a debugger in VSCode by setting a breakpoint (or adding `debugger` in the code) and launching the test in the [JavaScript Debug Terminal](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_javascript-debug-terminal).

 ## Supporting Svelte